MartinYeung5/HippocampusData/README.md

 * Irrefutably Certify the existence and integrity of their data by creating a tamper-proof proof on the Sui blockchain.

-* Selectively Disclose information without exposing the raw data, using zero-knowledge principles.
+* Selectively Disclose information without exposing the raw data, using zero-knowledge proof.

 * Automate Audits with an AI Agent that can analyze data for compliance, anomalies, or specific patterns based on user permission.